BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/TIP, OBAG2 Investment Analysis/README.md

         Project Name
         Total Cost
         TIP cost 2019
-        Calculate geometry as Length in miles (not point; only lines)
+        Calculate geometry as Length in miles (not point; only lines) and round to 3 significant digits

     One Bay Area Grant 2 (OBAG2) project point and line data
         Object ID